To conclude Movember, we’re talking about the most common sexual problem amongst men – erectile dysfunction.

 If other treatment methods have not been effective, your doctor may suggest surgically implanted penile prosthesis as a third-line of treatment.

-If your ED is psychologically caused, counseling is recommended.
+For ED that is psychologically caused, counseling is recommended.

 You can talk to us at Dr. Tanya Williams Fertility Centre about your fertility options as a man struggling with ED.